drp46220/angular_test_area/README.md

-all projects are in /locations
+all projects are in the locations branch